5 Types of Personal Loans

 The standard personal loan is the most common loan that banks and credit unions issue.
 They are highly flexible and can be used for many different purposes.

 Personal loans are usually unsecured, which means that no collateral is required.
-Some lenders, however, do require collateral, which could be your vehicle, savings account, or something else.
+Some lenders, however, require collateral, such as your vehicle, savings account, or something else.
 Unsecured personal loans usually have higher interest rates than those that are secured.

 Lenders will assess your financial history when evaluating you for a personal loan.
 Things they will consider include: